What is the minimum supported version of ZoneMinder, Android and iOS?¶

 There are some odd cases, where zmNinja does not start (or gets stuck in the splash screen) on specific devices.
 It is very hard for me to know why it fails on certain devices, but I can try.
 Here is what you need to do:

-You have to send me system logs of the device.
+You have to look at the device system logs.
 To get system logs:

 - Once ADB is installed, connect the phone to the browser (make sure you have allowed debugging on the phone menu - it should ask) and type in